Mitopek1996/LearnEnglish/README.md

 ## (Java, NetBeans, JDBC, MySQL)

 The application was written for individual use, but of course other users can benefit from it because app is friendly and 99% complete.
 The project provides for the possibility of 2 types of learning: normal and tests.
-All words is saved in SQL base and in application we can add new words to the base.
+All words is saved in SQL base and we can add new words in application to the database.
 In addition, last test result is recorded for each section in sql

 ### 1. Main menu